isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/office-365-advanced-threat-protection-service-description.md

 ## <a name="office-365-advanced-threat-protection-atp-availability"></a>Disponibilidade de proteção avançada contra ameaças (ATP) do Office 365

-A ATP está incluída no Office 365 Enterprise e5, no Office 365 Education e no Microsoft 365 Business Premium.
+O plano 2 do Office 365 ATP está incluído no Office 365 e5, no Office 365 a5 e no Microsoft 365 e5.
+O Plano 1 do Office 365 ATP está incluído no Microsoft 365 Business Premium.

 Você pode adicionar a ATP aos seguintes planos de assinatura do Exchange e do Microsoft 365: